thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 3. Configure the name (this will be the name used in the messages) and the metrics
 4. Configure upstream node-red nodes to send metrics data to the **mqtt sparkplug device**
 5. Configure downstream node-red nodes to handle NCMDs (write commands)

+# Contributions
+Contributions are welcome.
+Please discuss new features before creating PR, and please try to add unit test for new features if possible.